 How do I take it?

-Rare but serious side effects listed for Tecentriq can include heart failure, lung damage, liver abnormalities, hepatitis, thyroid disorders, and severe infusion reactions.
+Rare but serious side effects listed for Tecentriq can include immune-mediated adverse reactions, severe infusion reactions, and fetal harm if taken during pregnancy.

 For more details about this treatment, visit: